 I am one of the full-time associate veterinarians at Frontier.
 Our veterinarians collectively hold one of the most important jobs of all – to be the primary health provider for your pet and a source of information, education, and instruction for you!
 My special interests include geriatric wellness and chronic pain management.
 I often use Acupuncture as an adjunctive treatment for chronic pain.

 Why did you decide to work at Frontier?

 Frontier is truly a special place to work – from the educated and compassionate staff to our principles of always consistently offering high-quality medicine.

 Do you have any pets?

-I also have 3 cats – 8 year old Carl, 6 year old Trouble and 2 year old Nigel.
+I also have three cats – 8-year-old Carl, 6-year-old Trouble and 2-year-old Nigel.
 Carl is rambunctious, Trouble is sweet, and Nigel is our perpetual kitten.
-Trouble and my 4 year old snuggle together and hug each other daily.
+Trouble and my 4-year-old snuggle together and hug each other daily.

 I was born in China but moved to the deep South when I was three.
 I grew up in the Mississippi Delta but went to North Carolina for university.
 So no wonder sweet tea and fried okra are two of my favorite things…

 “Lisa Yung was very happy to see Atlas and was very helpful during my first visit.”Patrick M.

 “I’m truly thankful for everything Dr. Yung did and the concern she showed throughout the process.
 She is outstanding!”Andrea W.